-If after reading the Information for Candidates and the other guidance documents listed on the page dedicated to your constituency (country or region you are applying from), you still have questions on topics such as what course is covered, the required GPA et cetera, we suggest you keenly read the Frequently Asked Questions (FAQs) section of the Rhodes Trust website.
-If you still have further questions that aren't addressed in this section, do not hesitate to send an email to: scholarship.queries@rhodeshouse.ox.ac.uk.
+If after reading the Information for Candidates you still have questions on topics such as what course is covered, the required GPA et cetera, we suggest you read the Frequently Asked Questions (FAQs) section of the Rhodes Trust website here.
+If you still have further questions that aren't addressed in this section, do not hesitate to send an email to: scholarship.queries@rhodeshouse.ox.ac.uk, or the Canadian secretariat: Canada.Secretary@rhodestrust.com.